bbauska/meta-html-css-in-depth/readme.md

 In the first module, you will start with an introduction to the course and gain insight into what your career path as an HTML and CSS developer might look like.
 You will also receive tips on how to take this course successfully.

-Then, you&apos;ll move on to semantic tags and the importance of taking a structured approach to creating a well-formed web page.
+Then, you&apos;ll move on to <i>semantic tags</i> and the importance of taking a structured approach to creating a well-formed web page.

-After which you will learn about metadata and tags and how you can use them to influence your web page&apos;s ranking through Search Engine Optimization (SEO).
-Following this section, you will learn about user input and forms and you will create and test a form by yourself.
-In the final part of the module, you will learn about media elements and you&apos;ll learn how to embed video and audio on a web page.
+After which you will learn about <i>metadata and tags</i> and how you can use them to influence your web page&apos;s ranking through <i>Search Engine Optimization (SEO)</i>.

+Following this section, you will learn about <i>user input and forms</i> and you will create and test a form by yourself.

+In the final part of the module (1), you will learn about <i>media elements</i> and you&apos;ll learn how to embed video and audio on a web page.

 After completing this module (1), you should be able to: